 Indirectly Heated Drum Roaster

 The recirculation roaster pushes part of the exhaust gas after combustion to the combustion chamber for re-combustion, so as to play a combustion-supporting role in the roasting process.
 Roasters without off-gas refiring call it “single combustion.”
 Different types of coffee roasters have advantages and disadvantages.
-So far, no newly invented coffee roaster can replace the traditional drum roaster.
+So far, no newly invented coffee roaster machine can replace the traditional drum roaster.

 Classic Drum roaster

-The main part of the traditional drum roasting machine is a cylindrical, rotatable iron drum/steel drum, with the central axis as the fulcrum, parallel to the ground and lying horizontally in the machine, and the heating flame is at the bottom of the drum.
+The main part of the traditional drum coffee roaster machine is a cylindrical, rotatable iron drum/steel drum, with the central axis as the fulcrum, parallel to the ground and lying horizontally in the machine, and the heating flame is at the bottom of the drum.
 The firepower is in direct contact with the drum wall, and its hot air is transmitted into the drum.
-The fan blows hot air from the combustion chamber to the beans being roasted in the iron drum, and the smoke, steam, and other residues and incineration generated during the roasting process in the drum are discharged through the vertical chimney, or fall on the silver skin.
+The fan blows hot air from the combustion chamber to the beans being roasted in the iron drum, and the smoke, steam, and other residues and incineration generated during the coffee roasters coffee roasting process in the drum are discharged through the vertical chimney, or fall on the silver skin.
 Recycle drawer.
 The iron drum rolls to mix the coffee beans, so that the heat conduction and heat absorption (Conduction) between the coffee beans and the drum wall, and the heat convection and heat absorption (Convection) between the coffee beans and the hot air in the drum.

 After the roasting is completed, the roaster will open the drum gate, the coffee beans will slowly fall into the cooling plate, and start to stir.
-The effect of cooling coffee beans in a short time.
+The effect of cooling coffee roasters coffee beans in a short time.

 The best drum roasters available today have double drums, one large and one small concentric circle, with the distance between the drum being a few millimeters wide.
 When heating in a double-drum roaster, the outer drum is in direct contact with the flames while the inner drum is slightly cooler.